nezaboodka/reactronic/README.md

 ### Reactive Cache

-Reactive cache is a computed value having an associated function that is automatically called to renew the value in response to changes of state which it depends on.
-Renewal may happen reactively (immediately or asynchronously with some delay) or on-demand.
+Reactive cache is a computed value having an associated function that is automatically called to renew the value in response to state changes.
+Renewal may happen immediately (for @reactive functions) or on-demand (for @cached functions).

-Each reactive cache function is instrumented with hooks to transparently subscribe it to those state object properties and other caches, which it uses during execution.
+Each reactive cache function is instrumented with hooks to seamlesly subscribe to those state objects and other caches, which are used during its execution.

 ``` tsx
 class MyView extends React.Component<MyModel> {